List of Stargirl characters: Jordan Mahkent / Icicle

-Jordan Mahkent (portrayed by Neil Jackson) is the leader of the Injustice Society of America (ISA), an "astute" businessman with the power of cryokinesis and founder of a firm called The American Dream that is responsible for the revitalization of Blue Valley.
+Jordan Mahkent (portrayed by Neil Jackson) is the leader of the Injustice Society of America (ISA) and an "astute" businessman with the power of cryokinesis, the ability to manipulate ice.
+He is the founder of The American Dream, a firm that is responsible for the revitalization of Blue Valley.

 Jordan was in London when he first met Christine, a talented artist, who caught his attention because of her beauty.
 He was nervous to ask her out as another man was pursuing her, whom he implied to have killed to be her only suitor.
 When Jordan finally grew the courage to speak with Christine, she showed him the most beautiful drawings of him.
 She had liked him too but was just waiting for him to make a move.
 They later married and had a son together, Cameron.
 At some point, Jordan founded The American Dream to rebuild America one town at a time.

-During an unknown time, Jordan founded the Injustice Society of America and collected various individuals with an array of talents or gifts like Brainwave, Fiddler, Gambler, Shade, Solomon Grundy, Sportsmaster, Tigress, and Wizard.
+During an unknown time, Jordan founded the ISA and collected various individuals with an array of talents or gifts like Brainwave, Fiddler, Gambler, Shade, Solomon Grundy, Sportsmaster, Tigress, and Wizard.
 His collection of supervillains was doubted by reluctant allies, and he was ultimately betrayed by one of his members.
-Jordan, under his moniker of Icicle, made fast enemies with the Justice Society of America, a team of superheroes who sought to protect the world.
+Jordan, under his moniker of Icicle, made fast enemies with the JSA, a team of superheroes who sought to protect the world.
 As Icicle, he fought individual members of their team several times over the years before the culmination of their feud on December 24, 2010.
 The battle resulted in the destruction of the JSA where he somehow took down Flash, froze Sandman, and sent an icicle into Sylvester Pemberton.
 Jordan moved his family and team to Blue Valley, Nebraska to further pursue his dream of Project New America.

 Christine worked as a school teacher at a newly built school.
 Unbeknownst to anyone beforehand, Bannerman Chemicals built the school Christine worked at on top of a former chemical waste dump.
 The chemicals Christine was exposed to everyday caused her to develop cancer.
 In 2012, Christine laid in Jordan's bed at home, dying.
-Jordan brought their eight-year-old song Cameron to see his mother, so could have a chance to say goodbye.
+Jordan brought their eight-year-old son Cameron to see his mother, so could have a chance to say goodbye.
 She died that night only moments after she made Jordan promise to do whatever it took to complete his mission, even if he had to kill anyone who obstructed him.
 After Christine's death, Jordan was overcome with emotion and ran outside where he let out an emotional scream.
 He temporarily lost control of his powers and froze the entire garden while his son watched from inside the house.